TheHutGroup/Horizon-Public-Docs/examples/features/loyalty.md

 ## Ways of earning points
 There are two ways for customers to earn points:
  - purchasing products
- - various interaction on the site: reviews, profile completion, account creation, social media interactions
+ - various interaction on the site: reviews, profile completion, account creation, and social media interactions (NOT available yet)

 ## Loyalty Account Dashboard Example